1. Help Center

 • There is a transfer of health and progress between the connected objectives.

-• These're same as the objectives that're added as contributors in the Relationships tab of the objective's sidebar.
+• These are the same as the objectives that are added as contributors in the Relationships tab of the objective's sidebar.

-• Use them when an objective is linked or contributing to the success of another (parent) objective, thereby rolling up the progress and impact health tracking.
+• Use them when an objective is contributing to the success of another (parent) objective, thereby rolling up the progress and impact health tracking.

 • Objectives can contribute to an unlimited number of objectives, so contribution is a flexible way to connect different objectives together in the strategy.